johbot1/CS410-Lab2-Bell-Choir/README.md

 ## Technical Overview

 This Lab simulates a bell choir performance, demonstrating multi-threading and concurrency.
-Acting as our entry point, Tone.java acts as the setup for the file by reading in a musical text file, and validating the notes.
+Acting as the entry point, Tone.java acts as the setup for the file by reading in a musical text file, and validating the notes.
 The Member class are representative of a musician, running as an independent thread and responsible for playing a singular, specific note.
 The Conductor acts as the director, iterating through the musical sheet, and instructing the Member threads to play